ajoslin103/timer-to-invoice/README.md

 - Printing

-  there are css media rules that will hide operational things (like the X's and the drag-request) when printing
+  there are css media rules that will hide operational things (like the X's, the drag-request, the re-calculate button, icons, etc...) when printing

-- To Dos:

-  automatically re-calculate the line item totals

-  add a grand total, and re-calculate that as well

-- Done

-  added a grand total that updates as you add lines